shuangke/CSE6242FinalProject/README.txt

 	Contents:
 	lib: this folder includes all necessary D3 related .js files for D3 visualization. cluster_summary.csv: processed data .csv file includes all data needed for visualization - cluster averages for different variables kmeans.html: this file includes D3 visualization code implementation in javascript for the kmeans clusters with 2 dropdown options for x and y axis respectively and slider for selecting the survey wave.
+The visualization can be found [here](https://sahil-dhingra.github.io/kmeans/).

 	Set up:
 	a) In command window, change the current directory to Kmeans clusters.